amilabs/crypto-exchanger/README.md

 # Exchnage example

-This is a guide how to implement easy ERC20 coins and Ethereum exchange with client for the Bulk API Monitor.
+This is a guide how to implement easy ERC20 coins and Ethereum exchange with the client for the Bulk API Monitor.

 ## Steps